NREL/SOEP-QSS/README.md

-# QSS Solver Prototype/Experimental Code
+# QSS Solver Prototype/Experimental Code with FMU Support

 This is a stand-alone QSS solver being developed for integration into JModelica as part of the "Spawn of EnergyPlus" project.